For almost two decades, homeowners looking to go solar have had at least one big helping hand: the Residential Clean Energy Tax Credit.

 Can I Carry Forward The Residential Clean Energy Credit If My Tax Bill Is Smaller Than My Tax Credit?

-To put it simply, yes, you can carry forward the Solar Tax Credit if your tax bill is smaller than your tax credit!
+To put it simply, yes, you can carry forward the solar tax credit if your tax bill is smaller than your tax credit!
 A carry forward is a provision in the tax law that allows taxpayers to apply some of their unused credits, deductions, or losses to a future tax year.

-You may find that your tax liability is too small for the Residential Clean Energy Credit in a single year due to a low tax liability, or because you are eligible for a high solar Residential Clean Energy Credit.
+You may find your tax liability is too small for the Residential Clean Energy Credit in a single year due to a low tax liability, or because you are eligible for a high solar Residential Clean Energy Credit.

-• For instance, with a 30% tax credit, if the cost of installing your solar power system is $10,000, you may qualify for a solar tax credit of up to $3,000.
+- For instance, with a 30% tax credit, if the cost of installing your solar power system is $10,000, you may qualify for a solar tax credit of up to $3,000.

-• If your total tax liability for that tax year is $1,500, then the maximum amount that can be received in that year is $1,500, and you will need to use a tax credit carryforward to receive the remaining $1,500.
+- If your total tax liability for that tax year is $1,500, then the maximum amount that can be received in that year is $1,500, and you will need to use a tax credit carryforward to receive the remaining $1,500.

 How many years can the solar tax credit carry over?

 In the government’s quest to ensure consumers enjoy the full value of the Residential Clean Energy Credit, there is a provision that allows you to claim the balance in the following years.
 However, if there is a significant difference between your tax credit and tax liability, there's a chance you may miss out on some benefits of the tax credit.
-Current guidelines stipulate that solar tax credits can only be claimed for as long as the Residential Clean Energy Credit is active, which ends on December 31, 2032.
+Current guidelines stipulate that solar tax credits can only be claimed for as long as the Residential Clean Energy Credit is active, which ends on December 31, 2034.

 What Options Are Available If I Have No Tax Liability?